inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 QOTD:
 	"Say, you look pretty aletic.
 What say we put a p of tennis shoes on you and run you into e wall?"
-Maybe we could paint GOLDIE HAWN a rich PRUSSIAN BLUE -- It doesn't much signify whom one marries, for one is sure to find out next morning it was someone se.
+Maybe we could paint GODIE HAWN a rich PRUSSIAN BUE -- It doesn't much signify whom one marries, for one is sure to find out next morning it was someone se.
 		-- Will Rogers